acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 #.
 The user prepares the solution package for deployment

-   * E: the user uploads the downloaded solution package to the k8s master host
+   * A: the user uploads the downloaded solution package to the k8s master host
-   * F: the user unpacks the package, which includes
+   * B: the user unpacks the package, which includes

+      * setup_k8s.sh: optional k8s cluster setup script
       * deploy.sh: deployment script
       * solution.yaml: k8s template for deploying the set of model microservices included in the solution, plus the Data Broker, Model Connector, and